-Boston Baroque is the first permanent Baroque orchestra established in North America and according to Fanfare Magazine, Boston Baroque is widely regarded as “one of the world’s premier period-instrument bands.”
-The Boston-based ensemble produces lively, emotionally charged, ground-breaking performances of Baroque and Classical works for today’s audiences–performed on instruments and using performance techniques that reflect the eras in which the music was composed.
+Boston Baroque is the first permanent Baroque orchestra established in North America and according to Fanfare Magazine, is widely regarded as “one of the world’s premier period-instrument bands.”
+The Boston-based ensemble produces lively, emotionally charged, groundbreaking performances of Baroque and Classical works for today’s audiences performed on instruments and using performance techniques that reflect the eras in which the music was composed.

-Founded in 1973 by Music Director Martin Pearlman, and celebrating its 40th Anniversary in the 2013 – 2014 season, Boston Baroque’s orchestra is made up of some of the finest period-instrument players in the United States and they are frequently joined by the ensemble’s professional chorus and by world-class, top instrumental and vocal soloists from around the globe.
-The ensemble presents an exciting annual subscription series consisting of five programs that are performed at New England Conservatory’s Jordan Hall in Boston, Massachusetts or at Harvard University’s Sanders Theatre in Cambridge, Massachusetts for their annual New Year’s Eve and New Year’s Day festivities.
+Founded in 1973 as “Banchetto Musicale” by Music Director Martin Pearlman, Boston Baroque’s orchestra is composed of some of the finest period-instrument players in the United States, and are frequently joined by the ensemble’s professional chorus and by world-class, top instrumental and vocal soloists from around the globe.
+The ensemble presents an exciting annual subscription series consisting of five programs performed at New England Conservatory’s Jordan Hall in Boston, Massachusetts and also at Harvard University’s Sanders Theatre in Cambridge, Massachusetts for their annual New Year’s Eve and New Year’s Day festivities.

 Boston Baroque on Tour

-Boston Baroque has performed at major music centers across the United States including Disney Hall in Los Angeles, New York’s Cathedral of St. John the Divine and festivals at Ravinia and Tanglewood.
+Boston Baroque has performed at major music centers across the United States including Walt Disney Hall in Los Angeles, New York’s Cathedral of St. John the Divine and festivals at Ravinia and Tanglewood.
 In reviews of Monteverdi’s Vespers of 1610 at the New York’s Cathedral of St. John the Divine in 2010, the New York Times called the performance “vital and ebullient” and Opera News said that it was “an experience not soon to be forgotten.”
 Boston Baroque was also the first period-instrument ensemble to be invited to participate at the famous Casals Festival in Puerto Rico and the ensemble made its European debut in 2003, performing Handel’s Messiah at the prestigious Ludwig van Beethoven Easter Festival in Poland.
 In late March and early April 2015, the ensemble returned to Poland for the 2015 Festival with performances of stops in Warsaw and Katowice featuring performances of Monteverdi’s Vespers of 1610 in Warsaw and Handel’s Messiah in Katowice.

 Boston Baroque Recordings

-Boston Baroque reaches an international audience with its twenty critically-acclaimed recordings on Telarc Records.
-These recordings — of which Fanfare magazine wrote “each one is an incomparable gem”—are heard by millions on classical radio stations in North America and Europe.
-In 2012, the orchestra became the first American orchestra to record with the UK audiophile label, Linn Records and their August release of The Creation received great critical acclaim.
-In April 2013, the orchestra recorded Haydn’s Lord Nelson Mass and Symphony No. 102 in B flat also for Linn Records and this release is scheduled to be available in the fall.
-Finally, Boston Baroque’s recordings have received three Grammy Awards Nominations: their 1992 release of Handel’s Messiah, their 1998 release of Monteverdi’s Vespers of 1610 and their 2000 release of Bach’s Mass in B Minor.
+Boston Baroque reaches an international audience with its twenty-six acclaimed recordings.
+These recordings — of which Fanfare magazine wrote, “Each one is an incomparable gem”—are heard by millions on classical radio stations in North America and Europe.
+In 2012, the orchestra became the first American orchestra to record with the highly-regarded UK audiophile label, Linn Records and their release of The Creation received great critical acclaim.